A self-consistent dynamical model of the Milky Way disc adjusted to Gaia data: Discussion

-Noticeably \cite{2018MNRAS.481.4093S} use \Gaia\ DR2 complemented by spectroscopic surveys to determine ages for 3 million stars and derive variation of the age-velocity dispersion relation with Galactocentric radius.
-They use a Bayesian approach to determine distances from parallaxes assuming priors, and isochrones to determine ages.
-They found that the radial velocity dispersion $\sigma_R$ as a function of Galactocentric radius continues to decline at $R>$ 10 kpc, while the $\sigma_z$ stops to decline around the Sun, then slightly increases at larger $R$.
-Our model does not produce this up-turn of the \sigz\ at large radii in the Galactic plane.
-However our gradient flattens at larger $z$ such that the values of \sigz\ is quite different in the plane than at distances from the plane.
-They stressed out that due to age uncertainties increasing with age, it can bias the overall estimation of the age-velocity dispersion relation.
+Notably, \cite{2018MNRAS.481.4093S} used \Gaia\ DR2 complemented by spectroscopic surveys to determine ages for 3 million stars and found variation of the age--velocity dispersion relation with Galactocentric radius.
+These authors used a Bayesian approach to determine distances from parallaxes assuming priors, and isochrones to determine ages.
+They found that the radial velocity dispersion $\sigma_R$ as a function of Galactocentric radius continues to decline at $R>$ 10 kpc, while the $\sigma_z$ stops declining around the Sun, and then slightly increases at larger $R$.
+Our model does not produce this up-turn in \sigz\ at large radii in the Galactic plane.
+However, our gradient flattens at larger $z$ such that the values of \sigz\ are quite different in the plane from those at distances from the plane. \cite{2018MNRAS.481.4093S} stressed that, age uncertainties increasing with age can bias the overall estimation of the age--velocity dispersion relation.
 In our method, where no ages are assumed for the stars, we avoid this kind of bias.